federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 - Launcher: `pick_objects.sh`

-This script sends two consecutive navigation goals to the robot and logs messages when target is reached.
+This script sends two consecutive navigation goals to the robot, logging messages initially and when targets are reached [Figure 7].

 __Figure 7: Object Pick-Up__
 ![Pick-Up](./img/mov6.gif)